Arthur Frederick Henry Bull, born 1867 in St Pancras

 Arthur BullSummary

 Youngest son in the family, with four brothers and five sisters.
 Brought up by his mother as a widow.
 Started work as a porter and progressed to become a commercial traveller.
 Then served in the Post Office for about 37 years, until enlisting and serving in India.
-He died shortly after his return, a casualty of flu.
+He died shortly after his return.

 Parents and family